maniSbindra/app-service-web-nodejs-get-started/README.md

 * Follow the steps mentioned in [Creating web app on Linux using custom docker container image](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-using-custom-docker-image)
 * Select Image source as docker hub
 * Enter the image name and tag (maninderjit/nodeapp:1.0)
+* Save the information
+* Click on the site url to access the site.
+You can find this by clicking on the overview tab of your web application.

 ### Enable Application logging to File
 * Enable Application logging to file following steps mentioned in [Enable Logging](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro)